How to go on a London Walk

 HOW?
 The guide will be holding up copies of the distinctive white London Walks leaflet.
 HOW LONG?
 A London Walk takes about two hours.
 A London Walks pub walk takes about two and a half hour.
 Day Trips

 WHEN?
-Two hours A London Walk costs £15.
+Every morning afternoon and evening for about two hours.
+A London Walk costs £15.
 To book or not to book?
 See above.
 To go on a London Walk, meet your guide and fellow walkers on the pavement (“sidewalk” in North American parlance) just outside the designated London Tube Stop (Underground Station) at the time stated.
 This video shows how it works.

 Your guide will be holding up copies of the distinctive white London Walks leaflet.
 (If you click here you’ll bring up a picture of the famous white London Walks leaflet.)